-You can view only your active configurations in the Integrated Partners list by checking the Filter By Partner Status box.
-An active configuration is an integrated partner, which is either enabled for attribution, or that had at least a single attribution link click in the last 7 days.
+You can focus on your active configurations in the Integrated Partners list by selecting Active integrations.
+An active integration is an integrated partner, which is either enabled for attribution, cost, ad revenue, or that had at least a single attribution link click in the last 7 days.

 You can filter the list of partners by the following capabilities:

-- Cost: the partner has cost integration or sends cost data on the tracking link.
+- Cost: the partner has cost integration or sends cost data on the attribution link.

 - Ad revenue: the partner has ad revenue integration.